 In these electrons, the geometrical shape is symmetrical.
 This is because the net dipole moment also turns out to be zero.

 Why is IF5 a polar molecule?

-One atom of iodine and five atoms of fluorine combines to form an IF5 molecule.
-One lone pair remains on the iodine atom and five atoms of fluorine atoms get covalently bonded with iodine atom.
+One atom of iodine and five atoms of fluorine combine to form an IF5 molecule.
+One lone pair remains on the iodine atom and five atoms of fluorine atoms get covalently bonded with the iodine atom.

 As per the VSEPR theory, lone pair and bond pair repels each other.
-Similarly, in the case of IF5, the lone pair of electrons and bond pairs face a repulsive force that causes the bond angle set to approximately 90 degrees to each other.
+Similarly, in the case of IF5, the lone pair of electrons and bond pairs face a repulsive force that causes the bond angle to set to approximately 90 degrees to each other.